STE-QUEST -- Space Time Explorer and QUantum Equivalence principle Space Test: The 2022 medium-class mission concept: STE-QUEST science

-The linearly coupled scalar field has two distinct signatures: (i) the oscillatory behavior of the DM candidate, see Eq.~(\ref{eq:DM_osc}), and (ii) a composition-dependent Yukawa-type modification of the effective potential interaction \cite{Berge:2017ovy}.
+The linearly coupled scalar field has two distinct signatures: (i) the oscillatory behavior of the DM candidate, see Eq.~(\ref{eq:DM_osc}), and (ii) a composition-dependent Yukawa-type modification of the effective potential interaction~\cite{Berge:2017ovy}.
 While atomic clocks are sensitive to the first of these signatures, STE-QUEST will be sensitive to the second one, which will produce a static violation of the UFF in the gravitational field of the Earth.
 The prospective STE-QUEST sensitivity to a linear coupling of a scalar ULDM field $\varphi$ to quark fields is shown in Fig.~\ref{fig:ULDM} as a function of the mass, $m_\varphi$, of the ULDM field.
 Also shown as shaded regions are the current constraints on the ULDM-quark coupling provided by atomic clocks~\cite{Hees2016}, the MICROSCOPE experiment~\cite{Berge:2017ovy} and torsion balances~\cite{Wagner:2012ui}.
-We see that STE-QUEST will provide better sensitivity for $m_\varphi$ between about $10^{-22}$~eV - below which ULDM would be in tension with observational constraints on the `fuzziness' of small-scale astrophysical structures~\cite{Rogers:2020ltq} - and $m_\varphi \sim 10^{-12}$~eV - above which STE-QUEST loses sensitivity and torsion balance experiments become competitive.
+We see that STE-QUEST will provide better sensitivity for $m_\varphi$ between about $10^{-22}$~eV - below which ULDM would be in tension with observational

+constraints on the `fuzziness' of small-scale astrophysical structures~\cite{Rogers:2020ltq} - and $m_\varphi \sim 10^{-12}$~eV - above which STE-QUEST loses sensitivity and torsion balance experiments become competitive.
 We note that over 10 orders of magnitude in $m_\varphi$ the STE-QUEST sensitivity will exceed that of the current world-leading MICROSCOPE experiment~\cite{Touboul2017} by some 1.5 orders of magnitude in the linear ULDM-proton coupling $d_{\hat{m}}-d_g$.
 Similar improvements are expected for the other coupling parameters.